 Joseph spoke of long-term plans in fighting the battle of climate change.

 “In ten years’ time I’m hoping to work in the pacific to help sustainable resilience against climate change impacts by helping build better infrastructure that can sustain or adapt to cyclones for example.”

 Reference: Story by Luisa Ausage, student, Bachelor of Journalism and Uni-Reach mentor

-Luisa Ausage is a third year student studying a Bachelor of Journalism and majoring in Public Relations and Marketing.
+Luisa Ausage is a third-year student studying a Bachelor of Journalism majoring in Public Relations and Marketing.
 This is Luisa’s final year at Griffith and she has worked with Student Services throughout her duration at Griffith.

 I did Uni-Reach in high school as a mentee and when I came to University I became a mentor.
 I also did Uni-Key and LEAD (Legacy, Education, Achievement, Dream) in high school and once again at Uni.

 Luisa is passionate about giving back in any way possible and has volunteered and worked in various programs showcasing this.
 She has experience from volunteering to tutor primary school kids, mentoring high school kids through Uni-Reach and LEAD, interning with the Student Diversity and Inclusion (SD&I) department and volunteering annually for The Smith Family book and toy appeal every Christmas holidays.

 “I’ve always looked for opportunities to give back, being the first in my family to go to University was daunting but having Uni-Reach and Student Success Advisors really helped me through my first year and continue to help through to my final year,” she said.

 Luisa credits this as the reason she chose to do her required internship through SD&I.

 “I had experience with the programs I was going to write about so of course I jumped at the opportunity,” she said.
 “It’s been really great, I hope I can give them back even an ounce of the support I’ve received over the years.”